-Pricing Periods: 8:00 a.m. to 8:00 p.m., Monday through Friday, excluding holidays, specified below.
+Monday through Friday, excluding holidays, specified below.

-Off-peak: All times not specified as on-peak including all day Saturday and Sunday, and the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day, or the day designated to be celebrated as such.
+Off-peak: All times not specified as on-peak including all day Saturday and Sunday, the day designated to be celebrated as such.

+Independence Day, Labor Day, Thanksgiving Day, and Christmas Day, or